 Long-time wise and wonderful Monnie Reba Efross and I have combined our ideas, philosophy and experience to offer this next training for you.
 We are eager to work together with you and to explore all we can bring from our 60-plus years joint experience as birth professionals!
 You can find Monnie on Facebook at BirthMatters Doula Training.

 Nurturing teaches nurturing!
 Help women explore their choices, prepare their minds and bodies and dance towards the miraculous day of birth and the beginning of life as a parent.
 Learn how to use the tools of the trade that will allow you to provide the best support possible as you begin your practice as a doula.

 Join other women during this comprehensive weekend birth doula training.
-You will leave the training with a binder of pertinent information, lists of online resources, community contacts, a guide to setting up your practice, opportunities for further education and community connection, confidence and readiness to begin!
+You will leave the training with a binder of pertinent information, online resources, community contacts, a guide to setting up your practice, opportunities for further education and community connection, confidence and readiness to begin!

 Course topics include:

 Gifts, roles and responsibilities of the doula